Champ de Mai: Assembly

 Napoleon travelled in formal procession to the ceremony.
 His coronation carriage, drawn by eight horses, was preceded by his mounted princes, and escorted by marshals of the Empire, including Michel Ney.
-Napoleon wore a silk robes, with a purple cloak, embroidered in gold with ermine trim and his imperial mantle.
+Napoleon wore silk robes, with a purple cloak, embroidered in gold with ermine trim and his imperial mantle.
 On his head he wore a black bicorne with a plume of feathers held in place by a large diamond.
-The procession travelled via the garden of the Tuileries Palace, the Champs-Élysées and the Pont d'Iéna, through streets lined with citizens.
+The procession travelled via the Tuileries Garden, the Champs-Élysées and the Pont d'Iéna, through streets lined with citizens.
 The embankments along the Champ de Mars were crowded with 200,000 onlookers.
 Paraded in the Champ de Mars were, on one side, 25,000 National Guardsmen and, on the other side, 25,000 soldiers of the Imperial Guard and VI Corps together with 100 artillery pieces.

-After arriving, to the sound of soldiers cheering "Vive L'Empereur", Napoleon entered the École Militaire from the rear and emerged onto the throne platform.
+After arriving, to the sound of soldiers cheering "Vive L'Empereur", Napoleon entered the École militaire from the rear and emerged onto the throne platform.
 From the altar platform the Archbishop of Tours Louis-Mathias, Count de Barral led a service of mass after which the "Te Deum" was sung.
 Five hundred of the electoral college deputies then advanced from the amphitheatre to the throne upon which their spokesperson spoke of the loyalty to Napoleon, hatred towards the foreign armies massing against France and their wishes for a firm and liberal government.
 The college's arch-chancellor then announced the results of the referendum: 1.3 million votes in favour with only 4,206 against.
 The Charter was presented to Napoleon who signed it before making a speech denouncing the members of the Seventh Coalition who he said wanted to annex Northern France to the Netherlands and split off the provinces of Alsace and Lorraine.
 The Archbishop of Bourges provided a copy of the New Testament which Napoleon used to swear that he would observe the Charter.
 Afterwards the crowd cried out "Vive L'Empereur" and also "Vive l'Impératrice" and "Vive le Roi de Rome".

 Napoleon then advanced to a separate platform, decorated with trophies of French victories, from which he distributed new eagles to his regiments.
 The ceremony overran and the distribution of National Guard standards had to be postponed, it took place at the Louvre on 4 June.
 At the close of the Champ de Mai the military troops marched, in quickstep, off the field to cries of "Vive L'Empereur".